kaaproject/kaa-rfcs/0004/README.md

                 "string",
                 "null"
             ],
             "doc":"Application version name the data is sent for.
-Null in case of the extension does not know about application version endpoint belongs to."
+Null in case the extension does not know application version the endpoint belongs to.
+MUST NOT be null for endpoint-unaware extensions."
         },
         {
             "name":"extensionInstanceName",